Tributes paid to honourary townsperson whose 'heart and soul was Chapel-en-le-Frith’

 Advertisement

-The 86-year-old was on holiday with his family when he sadly died in the early hours of Christmas Day morning.
+The 86-year-old, who was also a member of the Peak District National Park Authority, was on holiday with his second wife Val when he sadly died in the early hours of Christmas Day morning.

-He leaves behind his wife Val from his second marriage, three daughters as well as many grandchildren and great-grandchildren.
+He leaves behind his wife Val, three daughters as well as many grandchildren and great-grandchildren.

 Advertisement